christianrondeau/GoToWindow/PLUGINS.md

         }
     }

-Finally, drop the compiled DLL into the `GoToWindow\Plugins` directory, and restart GoToWindow.
+Finally, place the compiled plugin dll file into the `GoToWindow\Plugins` directory, and restart GoToWindow.

+### Debugging

+If you have trouble debugging, you can use the `GoToWindow.log` files, which should be generated next to `GoToWindow.exe`.
+If you wish to do so, you can also reference `log4net.dll` in your project, and generate your own logs as needed.

+Happy programming!